 Data related to public housing may be affected by asset management project (AMP) groupings.
 For instance, where public housing agencies report data for developments located at different sites as one AMP, the map showing the locations of the categories of publicly supported housing will only display this data at one location.
 Similarly, the table showing the census tract and occupancy of public housing will only show AMP groupings once, rather than for each site.
 In certain circumstances AMP groupings may affect the fair housing analysis.
 For example, AMP groupings will impede siting and occupancy analyses where AMP groupings have combined buildings that are in demographically different neighborhoods.
 For this reason, local data and local knowledge relating to the siting and occupancy of publicly supported housing may be particularly useful in answering the questions in this section.

+Publicly Supported Housing Demographics

 For questions (1)(a)(i) and (ii), refer to Tables 6 and 7.
 Tables 6 and 7 present data by race/ethnicity for persons occupying four categories of publicly supported housing (public housing, project-based Section 8, Other HUD Multifamily, and HCV) in the jurisdiction.
 The tables also provide race/ethnicity data for the total population in the jurisdiction and for persons meeting the income eligibility requirements for a relevant category of publicly supported housing.
 Relevant information may also include housing converted through RAD, which may be analyzed as part of Housing Choice Vouchers.

+Publicly Supported Housing Location and Occupancy

 For questions (1)(b)(i) and (ii) refer to Maps 5 and 6, which are race/ethnicity dot density maps with a publicly supported housing overlay, including outlines of R/ECAPS.
 In Map 5, symbols representing four categories of publicly supported housing indicate the location of a development of that category of housing.
 Note that some developments may represent multiple buildings or projects that are not necessarily located at the same address the symbol represents.
 In Map 6, the density of use of Section 8 vouchers is layered over a race/ethnicity dot density map.
 Darker shading represents a heavier concentration of vouchers.
 Map 5 does not distinguish between developments that serve families, elderly, or persons with disabilities; however, projects serving these populations are often affected differently by laws, policies and practices, resulting in significantly different siting patterns.
 Local knowledge may be particularly useful in answering this portion of the question.

 For question (1)(b)(iii), use Table 7, which shows the percentage of occupants in four publicly supported housing program categories (public housing, project-based Section 8, Other HUD Multifamily, and HCV) in units located either within R/ECAPs or outside of R/ECAPs.
 The table also breaks out this information by race/ethnicity, elderly and disability status.
 To answer the question, compare the percentage of occupants sharing a protected characteristic living in units located in R/ECAPS to the percentage of occupants sharing the same protected characteristic living in units outside of R/ECAPS.
 Relevant information may also include housing converted through RAD, which may be analyzed as part of Housing Choice Vouchers.